Updated on May 20, 2020

 Also known as QuickTime File Format, MOV is a file extension proprietarily developed by Apple.
 It is also a MPEG-4 video container format frequently used in Apple's QuickTime program.
 A MOV file is likely to contain videos, video effects, multiple audio tracks, text, images, subtitles, and many other media contents.
 Therefore, MOV is also a popular format used in video editing software.

-As it is noted above, there are three video formats best work in iTunes – M4V, MP4, and MOV.
+As it is noted above, there are three video formats working best in iTunes – M4V, MP4, and MOV.
 Therefore, you should be using these file formats if you want to add videos to iTunes and gain a good video playback experience.

 STEP 1.
 Launch the iTunes app on your computer.